 - Prescribe medication to reduce symptoms

 - Assist during neurosurgery to correct problems

 - Manage outpatient deep brain stimulation and similar treatments

 Education and Training

 Neurophysiologists are medical doctors who are trained in the field of neurology, with a focus on the nervous system.
-Generally, these doctors attend medical school to receive their certification in internal medicine.
+After completing medical school, a 1-year internship in general medicine is completed, followed by residency training in neurology.
 Those who want to focus on treating children, may specialize in pediatrics instead.